wp-plugins/related-posts-lite/readme.txt

 * Smart fill options, if no related content is found
 * Clean sliding layout with autoplay
 * 6 retina ready pre-defined themes included
-* Smart image parsing with TimThumb image caghing technology
+* Smart image parsing with BFIThumb image caghing technology
 * Automatic caching for better speed
+* Use the custom shortcode [wpdreams_rpl] to put it anywhere ony our site

 Homepage: [wp-dreams.com](http://wp-dreams.com)